 Laureate of numerous international competitions, notably the second prize-winner at the 2013 Queen Elisabeth International Piano Competition at the age of twenty and the youngest prize-winner of the Bonn International Beethoven Competition, Rémi Geniet is fast establishing himself as one of the most prominent pianists of his generation.
 In 2015 he was awarded first prize at the prestigious Young Concert Artists International Auditions in New York.

-Rémi Geniet studied at the Conservatoire National Supérieur de Musique de Paris with Brigitte Engerer, at the École Normale de Musique Alfred Cortot in the class of Rena Shereshevskaya and has also worked with Evgeni Koroliov in Hochschule für Musik und Theater in Hamburg.
-He also studied orchestral conducting with George Pehlivanian.
+Having studied at the Conservatoire National Supérieur de Musique de Paris with Brigitte Engerer and at the École Normale de Musique Alfred Cortot in the class of Rena Shereshevskaya, Rémi also worked with Evgeni Koroliov in Hochschule für Musik und Theater in Hamburg.
+He studied orchestral conducting with George Pehlivanian.

 Both his debut all-Bach CD, which received a “Diapason D’OR of the Year” in 2015, and his second release of four Beethoven sonatas, also on the Mirare label, were unanimously praised by the critics.

 “Instrumentally intimidating, intellectually astonishing and musically overwhelming.
 The most humane, beautiful, profound Opus 110 heard for a very long time” Alain Lompech, Diapason